Chronology of World History

 February 14

-• German offensive through de Faid-pass Tunisia.
+• German offensive through de Faid pass in Tunisia.
 [1]

 • Soviets recapture Rostov.
 [1]